OctopusDeploy/blog/blog/2023-08/deprecating-win2003/index.md

 ## Why deprecate Windows Server 2003?

 More than 8 years ago in 2015, Microsoft marked Windows Server 2003, a 20-year-old Operating System, as end of life.
-With no further security updates or patches available, Microsoft has long recommended migrating to a newer, supported Operating System.
+With no further security updates or patches available, Microsoft has long recommended migrating to a newer, supported Operating System (OS).

 Despite Microsoft themselves dropping support, it may surprise many of our customers that Octopus still officially supports Windows 2003 deployment targets and Workers.
 This requires a complicated architecture and compilation of [Calamari](https://octopus.com/docs/octopus-rest-api/calamari), our remote execution engine.